lfneves/F.O.R.G.E/CONTRIBUTING.md

-# Contributing to WebFramework
+# Contributing to Forge

-Thank you for your interest in contributing to WebFramework!
+Thank you for your interest in contributing to Forge!
 This document provides guidelines and information for contributors.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)